SciProgCentre/visionforge/README.md

 The main framework's use case for now is 3D visualization for particle physics experiments.
 Other applications including 2D plots are planned for the future.

-The project is being developed as a [Kotlin multiplatform](https://kotlinlang.org/docs/reference/multiplatform.html) application, currently targeting browser JavaScript and JVM.
+The project is developed as a [Kotlin multiplatform](https://kotlinlang.org/docs/reference/multiplatform.html) application, currently targeting browser JavaScript and JVM.